-- Interval training vary exercise with easier to harder segments, for example: - o Walk at a comfortable pace for 3 minutes, - o Then try increasing speed or elevation for up to 1 minute, - o Then return back to original pace for another 3 minutes, - o Repeat as tolerated
+- Interval training vary exercise with easier to harder segments, for example: - Walk at a comfortable pace for 3-5 minutes, - o Then rest for one minute, - o Then repeat for 4-5 cycles. - Goal is to build up to 20-30 minutes of continuous exercise.